ssaamm/tmlm/README.md

 I think that you could make the `message` column any string type if you wanted to.
 And you could also make the `used` column any integer type capable of containing 0 and 1.
 Not sure why you'd want to, but it's possible.

 The message API and the stats page also refer to `/var/www_be/tmlm/creds.php`, which contains credentials (defined as `$un` and `$pw`) for a user with SELECT, INSERT, and UPDATE privileges on the `messages` table.

+`log.php` in the `back` folder should be placed at `/var/www_be/tmlm/log.php`.
+Everything else should be able to go wherever you want it on the server.